jkvc/twitter-scraper-lite/README.md

 - require dev login
 - rate limited

-this solution uses selenium to scrape and parse the front end webpage of twitter, specifically the search.
+this solution uses selenium to scrape and parse the front end webpage of twitter, specifically the search, to get around the qps limit.

+at the time of writing, at this config, it runs at around 6 tweets per second per process.

 for each profile, `scrape.py` performs the following: